NeoVectorX/MicStreamer/README.md

   - **VB-Audio Virtual Cable** is the **Default Playback Device**.
   - Discord’s **Input Device** is set to **VB-Audio Virtual Cable**.
   - Ensure the Mute Button isn't enabled.
   - The VAD (Voice Activity Detection) setting cuts off the voice stream to reduce latency even further.
 Disable to keep a constant voice stream.
+  - Due to the VisionOS design, you may need to select your Vision Pro Audio once connected in Virtual Display if it doesn't default to the Vision Pro.

 ---